1992 United States presidential election: Character issues

-Many character issues were raised during the campaign, including allegations that Clinton had dodged the draft during the Vietnam War, and had used marijuana, which Clinton claimed he had pretended to smoke, but "didn't inhale."
+Many character issues were raised during the campaign, including allegations that Clinton had dodged the draft during the Vietnam War, and had used marijuana, which Clinton claimed he had ‘tried’ to smoke, but "didn't inhale."
 Bush also accused Clinton of meeting with communists on a trip to Russia he took as a student.
 Clinton was often accused of being a philanderer by political opponents.

 Allegations were also made that Bill Clinton had engaged in a long-term extramarital affair with Gennifer Flowers.
-Clinton denied ever having an affair with Flowers.
+Clinton denied ever having an affair with Flowers, but later admitted, under threat of perjury, that he had a brief sexual encounter with her in 1977.